nextflow-io/nf-schema/docs/nextflow_schema/sample_sheet_schema_examples.md

 The nf-core/rnaseq pipeline was one of the first to have a sample sheet schema.
 You can see this, used for validating sample sheets with `--input` here: [`assets/schema_input.json`](https://github.com/nf-core/rnaseq/blob/5671b65af97fe78a2f9b4d05d850304918b1b86e/assets/schema_input.json).

-!!! tip

-    Note the approach used for validating filenames in the `fastq_2` column.
-    The column is optional, so if a `pattern` was supplied by itself then validation would fail when no string is supplied.

-    Instead, we say that the string must _either_ match that pattern or it must have a `maxLength` of `0` (an empty string).

 ```json
 {
   "$schema": "https://json-schema.org/draft/2020-12/schema",